Cheap Electrician vs Quality Electrician: What You're Really Paying For

 - Will come back if there's a genuine issue

-✅ Fully stocked van (complete most jobs in one visit)
+Fully stocked van (most jobs done in one visit)

-✅ Fast response times (based in Walkerville, central Adelaide)
+Fast response times (based in Vale Park, central Adelaide)

 We're not the cheapest.
 We're not trying to be.